-Each pupil who attends the school will have a statement of special educational need or a Single plan (ECHP).
-These documents identify the nature of the child's special educational needs and statement objectives/single plan outcomes.
+Each pupil who attends the school will have an Education Health Care Plan (ECHP).
+This identifies the nature of the child's special educational needs and single plan outcomes.
 Using this information, the school will assess the support needs of each pupil and curriculum requirements.